michellebessa/michellebessa/README.md

-Currently enrolled in a Full-Stack Software Developer program, focusing on becoming a Software Engineer.
-I love technology and always think of the world ahead, so my passion for technology brought me to learn coding - which I have fun doing!
+Full-Stack Software Developer student focusing on becoming a Software Engineer, with knowledge of Javascript and Python languages.
+Completed several projects using HTML, CSS, JavaScript, React, Jest Framework and Python.
+Passionate about coding, technology and Computer Science.